helencordova12/hiremeanywhere-project/README.md

 Some of us were focusing too much on the small details and now giving priority to what was most important.

 ✨Accomplishments that we're proud of✨
-We're all proud of ourselves for being able to communicate with one another when an issue arose and being able to work together in a team.
+We're all proud of ourselves for being able to communicate with one another when an issue arose and being able to work effectively together in a team.
 There was also an interchange of encouragement.

 ✨What we learned✨
-We learned to work in teams and debug our code effectively.
+We learned how to work in teams and debug our code effectively.
+We also learned that communication is key when working in teams.

 ✨What's next for Hire Me Anywhere✨